-All gratitude and praise is due to Allah the Almighty.
-Peace, blessings and mercy be upon to our beloved Prophet Muhammad SAW, his family, companions, and all those who have followed his way till the Day of Judgment.
+All gratitude and praise to Allah the Almighty.
+Peace, blessings and mercy be upon to our beloved Prophet Muhammad SAW, his family, companions, and all those who have been following his way till the Day of Judgment.

-During my appointment as the head of Abdul Djalil Sibaweh Foundation I have received a huge number of inquiries questioning what an “international madrasa” is.
-What does it mean by “international curricula”?
+During my appointment as the head of Abdul Djalil Sibaweh Foundation I have received inquiries, questioning what an “international madrasa” really is.
+What is meant by “international curriculum”?
 Why do we need to commit to “going international”?
-What is the relevance for Afkaaruna Kindergarten?
+How are those relevant to Afkaaruna Islamic School?

 To answer these questions, let me propose two premises: